ETS-Android5/Cowin_Vaccine_Notifier/README.md

 <h1 align="center"> Vaccine Slot Alert App</h1>

 **Vaccine Slot Alert** Get notified if any vaccination slot is available for your selected area.
 App is totally free.
 The app will not show you any unnecessary notification.
-If vaccine will get available for your selected location only then it will show notification.
+If vaccine will get available for your selected location only then it will show notification. **2.5k+ Downloads**

 > Download the App from the Play Store by clicking on the icon below